mahmutmft/IPNKS/README.md

 ## Project Overview

-This repository contains exam assignments completed as part of the **Internet Programming - Client-Side** course at [Your Faculty Name].
+This repository contains exam assignments completed as part of the **Internet Programming - Client-Side** course at FINKI.
 It showcases practical implementations of client-side programming concepts, focusing on web development fundamentals.

 ## Contents